Skip to content

 Scale complexity, not accountability.

-Reduce project scope if necessary.
+Reduce project scope when necessary.

 Preserve Evidence

-Evidence should help future instructors improve future offerings.
+It should help future instructors improve future offerings.

 Educational memory is educational infrastructure.